yc-ng/islr_workings/chapter2/chapter2_concept.md

 **1a.** The **inflexible** method should perform better.
 The large sample size will create a large amount of variance (when different data sets are tested), while the small number of predictors will create a small amount of bias.
 This will increase the test MSE for flexible methods to a greater extent than for inflexible methods.

+Alternative:

+    The flexible approach would perform better as it would fit the data closer.
+    For a large sample size, the flexible approach will obtain a better fit than the inflexible approach.

 **1b.** The **flexible** method should perform better.
 With a large number of predictors, an inflexible method will introduce a large amount of bias while trying to approximate the situation.
 The small sample size will create a small amount of variance.
 The test MSE for inflexible methods will increase by a greater amount.

+Alternative:

+    The inflexible approach would perform better as the flexible method would overfit the small number of observations.

+    The inflexible method should perform better; the small sample makes it more difficult for the flexible method to obtain a good fit.
+    The large number of predictors may also affect the accuracy of the flexible method if noise (non-relevant) predictors affect the separation of observations that would be related under the relevant predictors (curse of dimensionality).

 **1c.** The **flexible** method should perform better.
 The inflexible method will introduce a large amount of bias while trying to approximate this non-linear relationship, and thus produce a higher test MSE.